Murad rejects tall claims of Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Launching a blistering attack at the previous PML-N government, the former Sindh chief minister and leader of the Pakistan People's Party, Syed Murad Ali Shah, on Tuesday said the PML-N government had ignored the people of Sindh by refusing to give the province its due share of water, power and NFC, and in a new-found love its President Shahbaz Sharif was making tall claims to make Karachi like Paris.
+KARACHI: Launching a blistering attack at the previous PML-N government, the former Sindh Chief Minister and leader of Pakistan Peoples Party, Syed Murad Ali Shah, said the PML-N government ignored the people of Sindh by refusing to give the province its due share of water, power and NFC, and in a new found love its President Shahbaz Sharif is making tall claims to make Karachi like Paris.

-The former Sindh chief minister said when the PML-N leadership goes out of power, its heart suddenly starts to throb for the people of Sindh but “they are well aware of the anti-Sindh policies of the PML-N leadership.”
-He added the PML-N government gave mega projects to Lahore but ignored Karachi – though the federal government kept getting huge revenues from this city.
-“After our hue and cry, the PML-N government gave Karachi only one BRT Green Bus project which also fell victim to your disinterest and has not been completed in four years," he complained.

-Shah said the provincial government cleared all the electricity dues of the federal government but even then prolonged loadshedding was done in the province.
-Expressing his annoyance with the claim of Shahbaz Sharif that the PML-N government eliminated loadshedding, he said: "Has he (Shahbaz Sharif) ever visited rural Sindh where 18 to 19 hours loadshedding is resorted to?
-Our people are leading miserable lives in this sweltering weather due to prolonged power outages and on top of it, HESCO and other powers company are sending inflated power bills to the poor consumers.”
-The former chief minister Sindh criticised the economic policies of the PML-N government under which the rupee suffered its worst-ever devaluation against the dollar.

-KARACHI: Launching a blistering attack at the previous PML-N government, the former Sindh chief minister and leader of the Pakistan People's Party, Syed Murad Ali Shah, on Tuesday said the PML-N government had ignored the people of Sindh by refusing to give the province its due share of water, power and NFC, and in a new-found love its President Shahbaz Sharif was making tall claims to make Karachi like Paris.
+KARACHI: Launching a blistering attack at the previous PML-N government, the former Sindh Chief Minister and leader of Pakistan Peoples Party, Syed Murad Ali Shah, said the PML-N government ignored the people of Sindh by refusing to give the province its due share of water, power and NFC, and in a new found love its President Shahbaz Sharif is making tall claims to make Karachi like Paris.

 Comments